marcovannoord/openhtf/docs/docs/test-flow/test-flow-management.md

 sub_seq = sequence.sub_sequence('Sleep Sub Sequence 1')
 ```

-Use the new sub_sequence in the test case declaration to tie them to it.
+Use the new sub_sequence in the test case declaration to it to the sub_sequence.

 ```python
 sub_seq = sequence.sub_sequence('Sleep Sub Sequence 1')